technomancy/leiningen/doc/PLUGINS.md

 During plugin development, having to re-run `lein install` in your plugin project and then switch to a test project can be very cumbersome.
-You can avoid this annoyance by creating a `.lein-classpath` file in your test project containing the path to the `src` directory of your plugin.
+Once you've installed the plugin once, you can avoid this annoyance by creating a `.lein-classpath` file in your test project containing the path to the `src` directory of your plugin.

 ### Task Arguments